Mamatha-13k/ABC-Project/README.md

 # ABC-Project
-This is my Practice Folder
+This is my Practice Application